-These are the major factors in terms of the costs of retaining walls in Sydney.
+These are the major factors in terms of the retaining walls cost in Sydney.
 Other potential factors include who you go to for the project and whether or not they are undertaken as part of a wider landscaping project.
 You might get a slight discount if it’s done in tandem with other work through the same landscaping expert.

-The combined cost of retaining walls in Sydney
+The combined retaining walls cost in Sydney

 All things considered, you can expect to pay around $250 – 550 per square metre for a retaining wall in Sydney, on average.
 But to get a little more granular, you can explore the table below for the typical price ranges for different retaining wall materials.

-Labour and material costs are usually roughly equal, except for very expensive retaining walls made from natural stone.
+Labour and material costs are usually roughly equal, except for very expensive holding walls made from natural stone.
 In terms of labour, you might pay between $50 – 75 per hour, though it is more common to get a fixed price for supply and labour instead of an hourly rate.

 ||Supply & Installation Cost (per m2)